sensu/sensu-docs/content/sensu-go/5.16/api/federation.md

   - [`/clusters/:cluster` (PUT)](#clusterscluster-put)
   - [`/clusters/:cluster` (DELETE)](#clusterscluster-delete)

 **COMMERCIAL FEATURE**: Access federation in the packaged Sensu Go distribution.
-For more information, see the [getting started guide][1].
+For more information, see [Get started with commercial features][1].

 ## The `/etcd-replicators` endpoint